true-while/AI-102-Design-Implement-AI-Solution/Module-One/L01_T05-Use-diagnostics-monitoring.md

 1. You can either select the **+ Add** button in the top nav bar or you can select the **Create log analytics workspace** button in the main page of the Logs panel.
 1. Ensure that your active subscription is selected in the **Subscription** option.
 1. Select an appropriate **Resource Group**, such as **cog-services-staging**.
-1. Provide a descriptive name for the Log, example **Multi-cog-serv-log**.
+1. Provide a descriptive name for the Log, example **Multi-cog-serv-log-ga** using your own initial in place of **ga** to ensure a unique name.
 1. Select a **Region** to store the logs.
 This should be a region that is appropriate for the log files but is typically the same region as your resources are deployed in.
 1. Select the **Next: Pricing Tier**
 1. The available options may depend on region and subscription level.
 For more details on the pricing plans, see the [Log Analytics Pricing](https://go.microsoft.com/fwlink/?linkid=871069)page.